 A. R. Rahman

-- Actor, Director, Writer, Music, Producer, Dialogue Writer, Singer
+- Actor, Director, Writer, Music, Producer, Dialogue Writer, Background Score, Singer

 Jan 06, 1967 in Chennai, Tamil Nadu, India